 If, however, we start from the bedrock belief that the purpose of school is to prepare students to live their lives well, we must shape our grading system accordingly.
 Every aspect of the grading system must been seen through this filter.
 Because we understand that tests rarely distinguish between genuine, long-lasting learning and “mastery” that will be forgotten in a few days or weeks, we must change the way tests are used.
 We must also look for other means of assessing learning that can supplement testing.

-Furthermore, the personal growth of students becomes much more vital.
+Furthermore, with our new framework — the Student Agency Model — the personal growth of students becomes much more vital.
 Training students to be internally motivated, responsible learners is more important than, say, whether they are punctual.
-When designing the “formula” for grades, all our priorities must be founded on genuine learning.
+When designing the “formula” for grades, all our priorities must be founded on self-directed learning.
 This must be the basis for the relative weights of what we are measuring.

-Grades are of one of the most important structural factors that will affect whether your students are doing school or genuinely learning.
-If we are preparing them for life, our grading structures must be designed to steer them away from meaningless activity and towards a relationship with learning that is effective and rewarding.
+Grades are of one of the most important structural factors that will affect whether your students are doing school or becoming self-directed learners.
+If we are preparing them for life, our grading structures must be designed to steer them away from meaningless activity and towards a relationship with learning that is intentional and rewarding.

 Your grading system should include regular communication between you and your students.
 Optimally, this feedback will come in a range of formats, not just points.
 Self-evaluated contracts, portfolios, quizzes and tests, test re-submittals, and grade conferences are all possible pieces of a final grade.
 Creating a form that summarizes all these aspects can serve as a basis for generating appropriate and authentic grades.
-An example of such a structure is described in detail in the section on implementing grade conferences below.
+An example of such a structure is described in detail in the section 9.13 below.